If a Christian gets a divorce and remarries, is he or she guilty of a continuous sin for as long as the new marriage

 For example, murder is a sin that occurs in a moment, yet results in consequences that continue afterward (i.e., the murder victim remains dead thereafter).
 Nevertheless, we wouldn't say that the sin of murder is "continuous" simply because the victim remains dead.
 We understand that the sinful act occurred in a moment yet it resulted in ongoing consequences.
 Likewise, we don't say that adultery is "continuous" because someone remains married to a new spouse following divorce.
-We understand that the marriage was formed through an act of adultery in a momentary yet the new marriage is valid and must be honored thereafter.
+We understand that the marriage was formed through an act of adultery in a moment resulting in a new marriage that is valid and must be honored thereafter.

 So when a person remarries following a divorce, that person commits adultery against the first spouse.
 At the same time, they enter into a legitimate marriage that is binding for life.
 The person may not divorce the second spouse even to seek reconciliation with the first spouse since this would be a new act of sin, and the Lord doesn't command us to commit new sins in an effort to correct for past sins.

 In fact, God's word does not even allow a first marriage to be reconciled once a second marriage had been formed.
 Moses taught Israel that if a couple divorces and then one remarries, the first marriage may never be reconciled:

 A woman who divorces and remarries and then divorces a second time was not permitted to return to her first husband even if he would have her.
 The woman's second marriage precluded reconciliation with her first husband because she was required to honor her second marriage until death, and reconciliation with her first husband would require an act of adultery against her second husband.
 This is further proof to us that God views a second marriage as legitimate and binding.